Tekio

-Sergio Blázquez Sánchez (born 30 July 1990), commonly known as Tekio, is a Spanish professional footballer who plays for UD Logroñés as a right-back.
+Sergio Blázquez Sánchez (born 30 July 1990), commonly known as Tekio, is a Spanish professional footballer who plays for Torrellano in Tercera Federación as a right-back.

 Career

-Born in Molina de Segura, Region of Murcia, Tekio made his senior debuts with CD Molinense in the 2007–08 campaign, in the regional leagues.
+Born in Molina de Segura, Region of Murcia, Tekio made his senior debuts with Molinense in the 2007–08 campaign, in the regional leagues.
 After a brief spell at Murcia Deportivo CF (only registered with the youth sides, however), he joined Tercera División club UCAM Murcia CF in June 2009.

 In the 2011 summer Tekio joined Real Valladolid B also in the fourth level, and appeared with the main squad during the whole pre-season.
 He played his first match as a professional on 3 September, starting in a 2–0 home success over Córdoba in the Segunda División.

 Tekio eventually returned to the B-team in December 2011, and rescinded his link with the Pucelanos on 17 January 2013.
 He signed for former team UCAM Murcia, now in the Segunda División B, in the following day.